coder/docs/guides/moving-to-oss.md

 ## Migration Strategy

-A seperate deployment is necessary to run Coder OSS.
+A separate control plane is necessary to run Coder OSS.
 A direct upgrade via Helm is not possible since Coder OSS redefines some concepts (e.g. templates, provisioners) and other features are still being developed (e.g. audit log, organization support).

-Short term, we recommend keeping your Coder v1 deployment and inviting a pilot group to your Coder OSS deployment to reproduce their workflows and try new features (e.g. Windows support, dynamic secrets, faster builds).
+Short term, we recommend keeping your Coder v1 control plane and inviting a pilot group to your Coder OSS control plane to reproduce their workflows and try new features (e.g. Windows support, dynamic secrets, faster builds).

 ### Feature list key